Adaleet/24ST-1DT305-Applied-IoT/README.md

 **Sensors and Actuators**: Understanding various sensors and actuators used in IoT systems.
 **Communication Protocols**: Exploration of communication protocols like MQTT, CoAP, and HTTP.
 **Data Processing and Analysis**: Techniques for processing and analyzing IoT data.
-**IoT Security**: Security challenges and solutions in IoT.
+***IoT Security**: Security challenges and solutions in IoT.
-**IoT Platforms**: Hands-on experience with popular IoT platforms like Arduino, Raspberry Pi, and cloud services.
-**IoT Project Development**: End-to-end development of an IoT project.
+**IoT Platforms**: Hands-on experience with popular IoT platforms like Arduino, Raspberry Pi, and cloud services. / **IoT Project Development**: End-to-end development of an IoT project.

 ## Lock Detector